 Natural remedies, like acupressure and herbs, have been used for hundreds of years to ease headaches.

-The World Health Organisation (WHO) reported that at least once in the last year, three in four of us have suffered with a headache and of those, one in three have had a migraine.
-It’s a problem that affects people all around the world, in all walks of life.
+The World Health Organisation (WHO) reported that at least once in the last year, three in four of us have suffered with a headache.
+Of those, one in three have had a migraine.
+It’s a problem that affects people all around the world.

 But as common as headaches are and as easy as it is to get rid of a headache fast, it’s not always clear why exactly we have them.
 As well as common reasons like having a cold, not drinking enough water and stress, there are also more concerning reasons for headaches like sleeping problems, drinking too much alcohol and overuse of painkillers.

-So if you’re worried that you’re having more headaches than normal, go to the doctor to check everything’s okay.
-In the meantime, opt for some natural headache cures and remedies for how to get rid of a headache fast.
+Worried that you’re having more headaches than normal?
+Be sure to visit the doctor to check everything’s okay.
+In the meantime, opt for some natural headache cures and remedies…

 How to get rid of a headache fast using natural remedies…